-It is best sown in “average” North American conditions.
+Their seed is best sown in “average” North American conditions.
 Maybe you live where conditions are considered average.
 I certainly don’t!
 If I planted pole beans from most box store seed packets, I might end up with few or almost no harvest during the heat of summer!
 I need to plant varieties which can tolerate heat and drought or else produce in a very short period of time.
-So, if I want “good seed” for my garden, I would do best to research and order varieties which fit these criteria.
+So, if I want the best seed for my garden, I would do well to research and order varieties which fit these criteria.
 There are more in seed catalogs and on-line, than in my local seed racks.

 Being a seed saver makes me more inclined to pay the price for “just the right variety.”